-Income tax
+Income Tax

-The income tax expense (income) for the year comprises current income tax expense and deferred tax expense.
+The income tax expense for the year comprises current income tax expense and deferred tax expense.

 Current income tax expense charged to profit or loss is the tax payable on taxable income for the current period.
-Current tax liabilities (assets) are therefore measured at the amounts expected to be paid to (recovered from) the relevant taxation authority using tax rates (and tax laws) that have been enacted or substantively enacted by the end of the reporting period.
+Current tax liabilities are therefore measured at the amounts expected to be paid to the relevant taxation authority using tax rates that have been enacted or substantively enacted by the end of the reporting period.